WNDE: Programming

 Most programming comes from the Fox Sports Radio network.
 In late mornings, it carries Premiere Networks' The Dan Patrick Show.
-And unusual for a sports radio station, it carries The Clay Travis and Buck Sexton Show from noon to 3 p.m. weekdays.
+Unusually for a sports radio station, it carries The Clay Travis and Buck Sexton Show from noon to 3 p.m. weekdays.
 Travis & Sexton are followed by a two-hour financial talk show.
 Sports programming resumes at 5 p.m. on weekdays.

 WNDE's long-running local afternoon drive time show, "Query & Schultz", hosted by Jake Query and Derek Schultz, aired from 2011 to 2020.
 Query and Schultz were released in January 2020 as part of iHeart's cut backs.
 The 2020 iHeartMedia reduction in force (RIF) impacted over 1,000 employees across the USA.
 WNDE has not had a local sports talk show in any daypart since.

 On July 6, 2015, WNDE became the Indianapolis outlet for The Rush Limbaugh Show, which had been on WIBC for over two decades but whose carriage was ended for local programming.
 Coinciding with iHeart taking the show in-house to WNDE (the only choice it had locally due to incompatible music formats on iHeart's three other FM stations in the market), the company also acquired FM translator station W248AW 97.5 FM from the Educational Media Foundation to simulcast WNDE.
 The surrounding sports format did not change.
 Limbaugh began airing on WNDE the same day as the station rebranded to "Fox Sports 97.5."
 That FM simulcast ended in 2019 and WNDE became "Fox Sports 1260" (named for the AM frequency).
-When Limbaugh died in 2020, and Travis & Sexton succeeded him in the time slot, WNDE continued carrying the replacement program.
+When Limbaugh died in 2020, WNDE retained the replacement Clay Travis and Buck Sexton Show.

 WNDE is the Indianapolis outlet for Purdue University football and men's basketball, sharing flagship status with Lafayette's WAZY.
 It also airs Westwood One's NFL and NCAA football and basketball coverage.
 After years of broadcasting Cincinnati Reds baseball, WNDE was briefly a part of the Chicago Cubs network in 2009 and 2010.
 In 2011, WNDE dropped NASCAR programming after many years, and began broadcasting Indianapolis Indians baseball.